nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * a central server running the Ubuntu 18.04 LTS or 20.04 LTS operating system, on an x86-64bit platform.
 * a security server providing management services.
-* single or multiple security servers(to be configured by the X-Road Security Server Toolkit) running the Ubuntu version 18.04 LTS or 20.04 LTS or Redhat version 7 or 8 operating system, on an x86-64bit platform.
+* single or multiple security servers(to be configured by the X-Road Security Server Toolkit) running the Ubuntu version 18.04 LTS or 20.04 LTS or Redhat version 7 or 8 operating system, on an x86-64bit platform or X-Road Security Server Sidecar running in a Docker container
 * configuration file in YAML format for configuring security server

 ### 3.2 Format of configuration file